Ash

 Here’s the rub: many of Vancouver’s top attractions are outside the downtown core.

-In staying for two or three days, you can weave in some of Vancouver’s picture postcard attractions like:
+In staying up to three days in Vancouver, you can weave in some of Vancouver’s picture postcard attractions like:

 Of course, if you’re booking more than one night at Vancouver’s best hotels, you’re also making it easier to go out on the town.